Ramen5914/Ramenorant/README.md

 If you have any suggestions but don't know how to code, no worries.
 Create an [issue](https://github.com/Ramen5914/Ramenorant/issues/new), and someone (probably me) will get on it!
+You can also contact me at [ramen5914@gmail.com](mailto:ramen5914@gmail.com) for anything related to this project.